Below are a few new books we have added to the collection, as well as some ALA award winners! Come and check one out today.

 Out of the Woods by Rebecca Bond (Grades K-3)

 This deceptively simple and original picture book recounts an event that happened to the author's grandfather when he was four years old.
 In 1914, Antonio Willie Giroux lived in a logging hotel run by his mother in the forest by Gowganda Lake in Ontario.
 Lively and bustling, the hotel catered to travelers and outdoorsmen, as well as to lumberjacks and silver miners.
 Antonio was an active little boy, curious about the doings of the employees and the goings on of the hotel, and his activities are described in detail.
 One night, a fire broke out in the woods, and everyone fled to the lake.
 Ordinarily, different guests inhabited separate areas of the hotel (with travelers on one floor and working men on another), but that night everyone stuck together—including the animals, who took refuge in the lake as well.
 Distinguished pen-and-ink illustrations with sepia-toned watercolor washes depict the events and characters realistically, dynamically conveying the movement and flow of the story.
-Some might doubt the plausibility of the animals and people standing so close together, though this is a minor quibble, as this book is less a strict biography and more a remembrance, with some artistic license taken. ~Ellie Lease, School Library Journa
+Some might doubt the plausibility of the animals and people standing so close together, though this is a minor quibble, as this book is less a strict biography and more a remembrance, with some artistic license taken. ~Ellie Lease, School Library Journal

 The Full Moon at the Napping House by Audrey Wood (Grades K-2)